code-312/ceic-jekyll/pages/index.md

     We are organizing events like National Expungement Week, Know Your Rights, and resource fairs.
 We need support to ensure those events are effective, safe, and impactful for all involved!
   site_page: pages/get-involved/membership.md
   button_or_links: button
-  text: Link Here
+  text: Become a member
   type: Site Page
   style: fancy
   image_two: "/assets/images/juneteenth-w-small-group.jpg"
-  alt_text_two: Placeholder
+  alt_text_two: Coalition volunteers in a group photo
 - template: banner
   style: green
   site_page: []